SoundChaser83/devilutionx-apocrypha/README.md

 - Countless bug fixes
 - And many more...

+These are just some of the changes present in Apocrypha.
+For more complete documentation of all changes, see the [release notes](https://github.com/SoundChaser83/devilutionx-apocrypha/releases).

 # How to Install

 Note: You'll need access to the data from the original game.
 If you don't have an original CD then you can [buy Diablo from GoG.com](https://www.gog.com/game/diablo).